 - MGM and GVC are teaming up for a joint sports betting venture in the U.S.

-- Lawmakers in Ohio are pushing for legalizing sports betting with two identical bills
+- Lawmakers are pushing for legal sports betting in Ohio with two identical bills

 - Dover Downs and Twin River will combine companies to scale and create sports betting opportunities